 ENS is a comprehensive communications solution that allows the University to quickly disseminate an urgent message through multiple communication mediums including:

-Emergency Notification System messages are sent to every single member of the University community who has his/ her personal contact information registered on WebSTAR.
-Those individuals who do not have his/her personal contact information registered on WebSTAR will not receive ENS voice or text messages on his/ her cell phone, and may not receive ENS emails or ENS home phone messages if contact information is out of date.
+Emergency Notification System messages are sent to every single member of the University community who has his/ her personal contact information registered on Emergency Notification System Portal.
+Those individuals who do not have his/her personal contact information registered in the NSU Alert System will not receive ENS voice or text messages on his/ her cell phone, and may not receive ENS emails or ENS home phone messages if contact information is out of date.